I am a cancer destroyer.

 One of the (many, I’m discovering) downsides of this combination of healing from thyroid cancer and menopause, is vaginal dryness.
 It’s uncomfortable, annoying, irritating, time-consuming, frustrating, and on occasions downright hilarious. (nope, not going to give any examples of that last one)

 So like any citizen of the 21st century, my first port of call was to ‘google’ possible remedies.
-Among the tens of thousands of results, was this gem, from which a wonderful sentence stood out like a sore thumb.
+Among the tens of thousands of results, was this gem, (unfortunately the link doesn’t work anymore so you’ll just have to take my word for it)from which a wonderful sentence stood out like a sore thumb.

 And I quote: (the emphasis is mine)